Product Recommender Product Recommender

 Please do not email me about this project without reading the disclaimer above.

 This project is an add-on for a webstore that sells a product that comes in many different forms.
 A typical example would be Brodart that sells a zillion different kinds of covers to protect the dust covers of your books.
 How does a customer figure out which model to order?
-There are hints scattered all over the website, but the process is so intimidating I gave up looking for a cover for my Oxford dictionary.
+There are hints scattered all over the website, but the process is so intimidating I gave up looking for a cover for my Concise Oxford English Dictionary Luxury Edition.

 Let’s say the Brodart people came to you asking for an Applet or Servlet to make the process easy for the customer.
 The Applet might ask question such as: